Editing e-book metadata¶

 The normal edit metadata dialog also has Next and Previous buttons that you can use to edit the metadata of several books one after the other.

-The Bulk metadata edit dialog allows you to perform arbitrarily powerful search and replace operations on the selected books.
+The Edit metadata for many books dialog allows you to perform arbitrarily powerful search and replace operations on the selected books.
 By default it uses a simple text search and replace, but it also support regular expressions.
 For more on regular expressions, see All about using regular expressions in calibre.

 If the field you are searching on is a multiple field like tags, then each tag is treated separately.
 For example, if your tags contain Horror, Scary, the search expression r, will not match anything because the expression will first be applied to Horror and then to Scary.